AxaFrance/spring-ai-workshop/workshop/exercise-2.md

 ### About Spring AI

-- Spring AI provides some advisors classes to manage conversation history automatically (see [bonus 1](bonus/bonus-1.md))
+- Spring AI provides some advisors classes to manage conversation history automatically (for practice, see [bonus 1](bonus/bonus-1.md))
 - Model Context Protocol (MCP) can be used to optimise conversation history management and solve token volume problem

 ### Next exercise